void-craft/flutter-ecommerce-app/README.md

 - Open the app to see the product listing.
 - Scroll through the list to view different products.
 - Tap on a product to see more details.

-## Acknowledgments

-- Thanks to the Flutter community for their support.
-- Special mention to the [YouTube tutorial](https://www.youtube.com/watch?v=OXlUzSplHAo&list=PLXnVF-nf4_uSjBc4nAeo3rwR9Wg1T6y32&index=25) which provided valuable insights during the initial stages of development.